Communities

 General comments

-Sampo Sarrala‭ wrote over 4 years ago
+Sampo Sarrala‭ wrote almost 5 years ago

 I'd agree with most of it but maybe not with "next best thing is to choose high-rep users".
 Sadly reputation score alone wont guarantee that person is capable of handling moderation tasks but of course rep score can be used to find potentially active candidates and also most probably reveal some public history around actions taken.
 Rep score could be useful but should not be primary metric.